-Distribution of backup data
+Distribution of Backup Data

 BACKUP always makes a full backup of the catalog store on the first archive device, and then backs up the data from the IQ store in parallel across all of the devices you specify.

-Blocks are not distributed evenly across archive media.
+Blocks are not evenly distributed across archive media.
 You may have more on one device than others, depending on the processing speed of individual threads.

-Note The distribution of backup data is important because sets of files must be restored in the order in which they were backed up.
-See "Restoring in the correct order" on page 491 for more information.
+Note: The distribution of backup data is important because sets of files must be restored in the order in which they were backed up.